flutter/website/src/release/breaking-changes/android-predictive-back.md

 ```

 ### `ModalRoute.registerPopInterface` and `ModalRoute.unregisterPopInterface`
-These are used internally to register `PopScope` widgets, so that they are taken
+Use these methods to register `PopScope` widgets, to be evaluated when the route
-into consideration when the route decides whether or not it can pop.
-This may be
+decides whether it can pop.
+This functionality might be used when implementing a
-used if implementing a custom `PopScope` widget.
+custom `PopScope` widget.

 ```dart
 @override